f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 Following the tasks in the prior **Introduction** Section, you should now be able to access the F5 Distributed Cloud Console, having set your Work Domain Roles and Skill levels.
-If you have not done so already, please login to your tenant for this lab using the **Accept Inivitation** link from your second email and proceed to Task 1.
+If you have not done so already, please login to your tenant for this lab using the **Accept Invitation** link from your second email and proceed to Task 1.

 **Expected Lab Time: 25 minutes**